Public hearings of the United States House Select Committee on the January 6 Attack: Fourth hearing – June 21, 2022

+Participants

 Synopsis of fourth hearing

 The fourth televised hearing examined a scheme to refuse and return certified Biden elector slates back to seven key states, which had Republican-controlled legislatures.
 Leveraging the false allegations of election fraud, it was at Trump's "direct request" that the RNC assisted by organizing the fake slates of electors for Pence to certify.
 The scheme, promoted by Trump attorney John Eastman, came to be known as the Pence Card.
 The committee presented part of a video deposition of Republican National Committee chair Ronna McDaniel, who testified Trump had called her about helping to further the scheme; Eastman also participated in the call.

 Trump calls the Georgia Secretary of State

 Georgia secretary of state Brad Raffensperger, whose phone call with Trump was cited in the former president's second impeachment, testified that his office pursued hundreds of allegations of voter fraud but found no widespread fraud that would have changed the election result.
 In the end, he found only 74 votes from people who had been ineligible to vote because of felony convictions and only 4 votes in the names of deceased people.
 There were no votes from underage or unregistered voters.
 (Biden had won the Georgia election by 11,779 votes.)
 Gabriel Sterling, Raffensperger's deputy, also testified.